keenlabs/KeenClient-Scala/README.md

 **Shutdown**

-`Client` will attempt one last time to send all queued events when `shutdown()` is called just in case you forget to send the events yourself.
+`BatchWriterClient` will attempt one last time to send all queued events when `shutdown()` is called just in case you forget to send the events yourself.
 Make sure you call `shutdown()` before you exit otherwise all events that remain in the queue upon termination will be lost.

+#### Caveats and Tradeoffs

+Bear in mind that `BatchWriterClient` uses an in-memory event queue implementation by default and has an API that favors fire-and-forget usage; it is difficult to handle errors in a granular fashion and ensure that writes are never lost if queue bounds are exceeded, etc. If you're recording something like internal metrics, the possibility of occasional missing data points may be an acceptable tradeoff for the optimization of batching.

+If it is business-critical that some of your writes are never lost, you may wish to use the discrete API so that you can handle the `Future` result of each call with exacting care.
+Or if you require batching, you can implement a custom persistent `EventStore` queue for control over retries, and/or your own batching `Client` subclass tailored to your needs.

+`BatchWriterClient` is a `Client with Writer`, so you can call the discrete `addEvent`/`addEvents` methods on an instance and as usual these send immediately without queueing.
+Thus you can selectively use batching for some types of writes and make discrete calls for more critical ones.

 ## Dependencies